josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛰️_Infrastructure_Procurement/💷_procurement_culture_and_departmental_clashes.md

 ---

 ## 🏮 Footer
-*Procurement Culture and Departmental Clashes* is a living node of the Polaris Protocol.
+*💷 Procurement Culture and Departmental Clashes* is a living node of the Polaris Protocol.
 It documents how Treasury logics and departmental needs clashed, shaping surveillance adoption and vendor lock-in.

 > 📡 Cross-references: